-Beretta is an Italian firearms manufacturer that produces some of the finest weapons ever designed.
-There is a long tradition of quality guns coming from Italy.
+Beretta is a renowned Italian firearms manufacturer that produces some of the finest weapons ever designed.
+Italy has a long-standing tradition of crafting high-quality guns.
 In fact, two of the best weapons in my gun safe are Italian.
-The US Army and Navy seem to agree on this as well.
-The M9 has been their standard-issue sidearm since 1985!
-In fact, Beretta sells so many guns in the US that they have now got a US division.
+The US Army and Navy also recognize this quality, having used the Beretta M9 as their standard-issue sidearm since 1985.
+Beretta’s success in the US market has led to the creation of a dedicated US division.

 BONUS OFFER: Get your free shooting range targets to print at home!